xiaochengfuhuo/TCPBench-Dataset/README.md

 This dataset is designed to be used with:

-* TCPN-Diffusion
+* TCP-Diffusion
-* TCPN-F framework
+* TCPBench-F framework
 * Other deep learning models for TC rainfall or environment-aware prediction

 ---